Search: 138 results

 And he took Agag the king of the Amalekites alive, and utterly destroyed all the people with the edge of the sword.

-Why then didn't you obey the voice of Yahweh, but took the spoils, and did that which was evil in the sight of Yahweh?"
+Why then did you not obey the voice of the LORD, but took the spoils, and did that which was evil in the sight of the LORD?"

-But the people took of the spoil, sheep and oxen, the chief of the things which should have been utterly destroyed, to sacrifice unto the LORD thy God in Gilgal.
+But the people took of the spoil, sheep and oxen, the chief of the things which should have been utterly destroyed, to sacrifice to the LORD thy God in Gilgal.

 And when Samuel was turning round to go away, Saul took the skirt of his robe in his hand, and the cloth came away.